Design for Business (16-18 Year Olds)

 By looking at case-studies and going on visits you will learn about the links between good design and good business.
 You'll find out how to generate profitable ideas the job roles that make the UK creative industries thrive.

-You will develop the core skills of creative and critical thinking that will help you make an application for further study and have the chance hone your communication skills as you present your ideas to the rest of the groupThis course is perfect for you if you are thinking of further study at LCC.
+You will develop the core skills of creative and critical thinking that will help you make an application for further study and have the chance hone your communication skills as you present your ideas to the rest of the group.

 - Empathy and employment